 The media on both sides of the Atlantic have been falling over themselves to point to The Handmaid’s Tale as some kind of foreshadowing.
 Like 1984 and Brave New World before it, it’s held up as a warning of things to come if we don’t take a step back from the brink.
 I’m sure I’ll be accused of “mansplaining” or “not getting it”, but I cannot see this happening in The West anytime soon even under Trump who is more of an opportunist than anything else.

 I have felt for some time that feminism is, in many ways, the very antithesis of the leftist school of thought out of which it was supposed to have been born.
 By its very nature, the left is supposed to be progressive – open to new ways of thinking and doing things, and most importantly – open to all-comers.
 It’s supposed to listen and discuss.
 Yet feminism appears not to hold these liberal values as sacrosanct.
 If anything, many modern feminists have become everything it abhors about the conservatism against which it stands.
 Continue reading “When Feminism Betrays Leftist Principles, it Should Be Called Out”

 My best friend recently told me he “loved me”.
 He kissed me on the cheek in front of his wife and called me “a beautiful person”.
 I did not feel threatened, nor did I feel the need to laugh it off with a “you’re drunk, aren’t you?”
 It was natural.
 It felt right.
-His girlfriend was also there so it was meant as a genuine show of affection.
+My girlfriend was also there so it was meant as a genuine show of affection.
 Continue reading “Bromance Blossoms When Shaming Ceases”